tdegand/node_express_portfolio/README.md

     added transition for learn more link
     added border radius and box shadows
     changed border colors of project thumbnails
-    updated Mobile Titel bar to reflect the new color
+    updated Mobile Title bar to reflect the new color

 Projects:

-    added margin to images to give proper whitespace changed button colors, added transitions
+    added margin to images to give proper white space changed button colors, added transitions
     changed border color of images
     changed border colors of top and bottom containers